Parco naturale regionale del Sasso Simone e Simoncello

 Parco naturale del Sasso Simone e Simoncello (Regional Park of Sasso Simone and Simoncello) is an Italian regional park founded in 1994.
 Is one of the four parks established by Marche.

 Geography

 The landscape presents hills and low mountains.
 The highest summit is Mount Carpegna, 1415 meters above the sea level.
+Another landmark is the Sasso di Simone, a block of calcareous rock that reaches an altitude of 1204 m a.s.l.

 Municipalities

 The park is across the following municipalities: Carpegna, Frontino, Montecopiolo, Pennabilli, Piandimeleto, Pietrarubbia.